Probiotics benefits: Prevention and Treatment of the Stomach Flu (aka Gastroenteritis)

 Gastroenteritis: Pathogens vs Microbiota

-Infection can cause significant alterations to the beneficial bacteria living in our gut.
+An upset stomach because of infection can cause significant alterations to the beneficial bacteria living in our gut.
 So our body does its best to protect them (and us!): immune cells continuously patrol the gut space, looking for potential harm.
 Whenever we ingest food, the rapid pH shift from our acidic stomachs to alkaline digestive secretions not only helps us digest and absorb food – it helps kill microbes to protect our resident bacteria from attack.

 The stronger your gut microbes are, the more resistant you are to infection – although some bugs are super villains and very challenging to fight.
 Part of the role of your resident gut bacteria is to fight off and outcompete other microbes.
 This feature is why some of us can be carriers of pathogenic Clostridium difficile strains without showing signs of infection4.
 We also know that the Lactobacillus strains in Bio-K+ have been shown to fight off E.coli and C.diff bacteria effectively.

 In gastroenteritis, if a pathogenic (disease-causing) microbe enters the system successfully, the body tries to expel it as fast as possible.
 When the pathogenic microbe enters the gut, the immune system within the gut recognizes it as harmful and triggers a cascade of events to help rid you of the infection.
 Enterochromaffin cells (EC) in the gut release a flood of serotonin that causes strong peristalsis waves either upwards or downwards (or both) and water secretion into the gut to wash contents along1.